Nancy0129/CV_Mini-Projects_Pytorch/Log.md

 ------May 31 22：02------
 Tried another 2 CNN models

+Tried VGG structure (in CNN6)

-Tried data augmentation
+Tried data augmentation (in CNN5)

+Tried L2 regularization (in CNN 5,6)

-Tried reducing learning rate when a metric has stopped improving
+Tried reducing learning rate when a metric has stopped improving (in CNN5,6)

 The overfitting problem still exists and eval accuracy still low